athowes/thesis/README.md

   `aghq` and output the model comparison criteria.
 Likely the best approach would be to use samples, as this is the most transferable way.
+- In Chapter 3 I follow other authors in using the notation
+  $u_k(w_{ki})$ to refer to random effects.
+It would be good to connect up this functional notation with specifying random effects as e.g. $u_i$ rather than some function of some covariates.
+- In Chapter 4, for the HIV survey experiments, the kernel models with a lengthscale prior seem to be performing as if they are IID models.
+I have a strong suspicion that what is going on is that the prior is set on the wrong units, and as such the model has learnt a very small lengthscale and behaves as if it is IID.
+I don’t think this should be too difficult to fix.
+(I’ve had issues before with the `units` R package and how it is used in `sf`.)
+- In Chapter 3, it would be nice to include a figure illustrating the DHS sampling procedure.